vidhibhatt04/Case_Study_VS/Readme.md

 # Task 1

+For the task 1, the jupyter notebook is stored under task_1 folder.
+Execute ```jupyter notebook``` and open the file.
+The data is stored in the data/task_1 directory.

 # Task 2

 The deals.csv is used to migrate to a database using the dbt seed method.
 Execute the below commands: